Kourion/BenkyouDaYo/README.md

 日本語の勉強をしの道具.

 # Japonicum
-Collection of all things grammar, and especially everything talked about in the language course. \\
+Collection of all things grammar, and especially everything talked about in the language course.

-Additional info is provided and marked with the YEN symbol, while helpful these parts can be skipped when preparing for an exam. \\
+Additional info is provided and marked with the YEN symbol, while helpful these parts are less relevant.

 --> Sorted into Semesters 1,2 and 3

 # NaAdjectives